I’m Dr. Courey, an incoming Assistant Professor in I-O Psychology at Louisiana State University.

 • Statistical communication (e.g., frequentist versus Bayesian methods)

-I was a predoctoral fellow at the Educational Testing Service (ETS) from 2023-2025 and have experience doing data analysis and measurement-related work for HumRRO, the Association of American Medical Colleges, OpenStax, and Development Corps, among others.
-Throughout my time at Rice, I have also provided pro bono consulting to animal shelters through the Volunteer Program Assessment, and supported Title IX rights on campus as a member of Graduate STRIVE: Students Transforming Rice Into a Violence-Free Environment.
+I was a predoctoral fellow at the Educational Testing Service (ETS) from 2023-2025 and have experience doing data analysis and measurement-related work for HumRRO, the Association of American Medical Colleges, OpenStax, and Development Corps.
+While at Rice, I also provided pro bono consulting to animal shelters through the Volunteer Program Assessment (VPA), and supported Title IX rights on campus as a member of Graduate STRIVE: Students Transforming Rice Into a Violence-Free Environment.

-In my free time you can find me listening to podcasts and music, running outside, lifting weights, and reading thriller fiction.
+In my free time you can find me listening to podcasts or music, adventuring outside, working out, reading something, or some combination thereof.